 As cool as it was to explore the S.S.
 Anne in Vermilion City, it was just as upsetting to see that the ship would never return in the game once you acquired the Hidden Machine Cut.
 Like most of the exploits in the game, you’re going to be quitting and restarting the game in order to make it work.
 Once the ship has sailed, the man at the dock will stop you before whenever you try to walk past him.
 All you have to do is move up on step so that you’ll diagonally across from the man, save the game and restart it, and have one of your Pokémon use the HM surf once you jumped back into the game.
 If done correctly, you’ll be able to move past the guard and get to the next screen and HEY!
 The S.S.
 Anne has returned!

 14. Cheating At The Casino

 Before (or even after) you overtake Team Rocket’s underground base, you can go ahead and try your luck with the Game Corner slot machines.
 It may look as though that your odds of winning in Slots is based entirely on chance, and that’s true, but there is a sort of algorithm within the game that you can take advantage of that increases your chances of winning.
 The odds for each machine will be different every time you switch to a different one.
-However if you can find one that will given you two wins in the first four tries, you should stick to that machine because our its more than favorable odds.
-That machine’s got the hot hand, so stick with it and gather all the coins you can.
+However, if you can find one that will give you two wins in the first four tries, you should stick to that machine because of its more than favorable odds.
+That machine’s got the hot hand so gather all the coins you can!